Serena's serving salvo sets up Radwanska final

 LONDON Her eyes locked on the target, Serena Williams tossed the ball into the air and in a blur of explosive motion launched a 24th ace to end the brave resistance of Victoria Azarenka and reach her seventh Wimbledon singles final on Thursday.

-In doing so, the 30-year-old became the oldest woman to reach the final since Steffi Graf in 1999 and only Poland's Agnieszka Radwanska, who beat Germany's Angelique Kerber 6-3 6-4, stands between her and a fifth All England Club title.
+In doing so the 30-year-old became the oldest woman to reach the final here since Steffi Graf in 1999 and now only Poland's Agnieszka Radwanska, who beat Germany's Angelique Kerber 6-3 6-4, stands between her and a fifth All England Club title.

-The 15,000 fans packed into a sunny Centre Court gasped in awe as each Williams thunderbolt flew past the Belarusian.
+The 15,000 fans packed into a sunny Centre Court gasped in awe as each Williams thunderbolt flew past the Belarussian.

-To her credit, Australian Open champion Azarenka stood firm in the face of the heavy fire and she would have earned plenty of new admirers in a 6-3 7-6 defeat.
+To her credit Australian Open champion Azarenka stood firm in the face of the incoming fire and she would have earned plenty of new admirers in a 6-3 7-6 defeat.

 The 22-year-old second seed even had the temerity to break the Williams serve midway through the second set as she dragged the contest into a tiebreak, but she was finally overwhelmed.

-Even the often controversial American's harshest critics would readily concede they are pleased she is back, still hungry for titles and strutting around on Centre Court's hallowed turf.
+Even the often controversial American's harshest critics would readily concede they are pleased she is back, still hungry for titles and still swaying on Centre Court's hallowed turf.

-Those trying to avoid actual bodily harm trying to return her cannonball serve may not agree, but Wimbledon would be a poorer place without her.
+Those trying to avoid actual bodily harm trying to return her serve may not agree, but Wimbledon would be poorer without her.

 She began the third game with three consecutive aces before Azarenka somehow got her racket to the fourth.
 The game took barely a minute to complete.

-Azarenka, who caused chuckles from the crowd with her mighty grunts every time she struck the ball, dug deep from a break down in the second set and pierced Serena's armour to level at 3-3.
+Azarenka, who caused chuckles from the crowd with her droning sound effects, dug deep from a break down in the second set and pierced Serena's armour to level the match at 3-3.

 Showing tremendous fight she saved three break points in the next game and for the first time Williams looked ruffled.

-Williams edged ahead in the tiebreak with a 23rd ace to equal her Wimbledon record, and despite wasting a match point with a lob that sailed long, she made no mistake on the second, her trusty weapon delivering the knockout blow.
+Williams edged ahead in the tiebreak with her 23rd ace, to equal her Wimbledon record and despite wasting a match point with a lob that sailed out, she made no mistake on the second, as her trusty serve supplied the killer blow.

-Ever the perfectionist, Serena, who later reached the women's doubles semi-finals with sister Venus, told reporters: "It didn't feel like I hit 24 aces.
-I actually felt my serve was off, but maybe it should be off a little bit more.

-"I was just out there trying to play my game which is pretty aggressive."
+"I've been working so hard, I really wanted it," Williams, who jumped for joy, said.
+"She was playing well and I got a little tight in the second set.
+I was looking too far in the future.
+I was just getting excited that I was so close, but I can't do that.
+I was happy to get through that second set tie-break."

 The third seed slipped 3-1 behind in a nervy start to her first grand slam semi-final but soon had Kerber on the run with her superior courtcraft.